brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/2_EventHubs/demos/0_EventHubs_MDR.md

 ## Setting Up Azure Activity Logs to an MDR Solution

 > Collect and analyze logs, and then forwarding these logs to a Managed Detection and Response (MDR) solution for security monitoring and incident response.
+> - Security monitoring and incident response.  <br/>
+> - Compliance and auditing.  <br/>
+> - Operational monitoring and troubleshooting.

 - Step 1: Create a Log Analytics Workspace
     1. **Navigate to Azure Portal**: Go to the Azure portal and search for `Log Analytics workspaces`.